-5 of the most important camper remodel lessons we learned while renovating our very old (but new to us) Camper in one month.
-Learn from us so you don’t make the same newbie mistakes we made when renovating our camper.
+Five of the most important Camper remodel lessons we learned while renovating our very old (but new to us) camper in one month.
+Learn from us, so you don’t make the same newbie mistakes we made when renovating our camper.

 Renovating an RV can be a super exciting but also a very intimidating project.

-The chance to get our camper from a family friend came as fast as we jumped into it, we got a great deal one day, planned the next day, started our shopping list, ordered thing online and we picked it up the following day.
+The chance to get our camper from a family friend came as fast as we jumped into it, we got a great deal one day, planned the next day, started our shopping list, ordered things online, and we picked it up the following day.

 But, while our renovation seemed a little rushed, I was secretly planning how I would decorate our future camper for months and months.